eduval/Networking-Final-Exam/README.md

 # Packet Tracer Dynamic Final Exam (Practice Release)

-Welcome to the official repository for the released version of the **Networking Final Exam (Packet Tracer Wizard)**.
+Welcome to the repository for the released version of the **Networking Final Exam (Packet Tracer Wizard)**.
 This version is designed to help students continue practicing and reinforcing their knowledge of IPv4, IPv6, interface descriptions, and other core networking concepts.

 ## 🧠 Purpose